Elehiggle/SimplePulsarBatteryNotification/README.md

 ## Notes

-- This is specifically for the Pulsar X2 Crazylight.
-I do not know if other models work yet.
-Pull requests are welcome.
+- Originally built for the Pulsar X2 Crazylight dongle; the logger now includes auto-detection for multiple Pulsar dongle VID/PID variants.
 - Battery readings can jump upward shortly after plugging in a charging cable and stay higher even after unplugging.
 The dongle appears to report a raw battery value that can lag or differ from the official software, so treat